scott-griffiths/bitformat/doc/fields.rst

       .. property:: name: str

-        Every `FieldType` also has a name string, which must be either an empty string or a valid Python identifier.
+        Every `FieldType` has a name string, which must be either an empty string or a valid Python identifier.
         It also must not contain a double underscore (``__``).
+        The name can be used to refer to the contents of the `FieldType` from within another `FieldType`.

 Field
 -----

 A `Field` is the fundamental building block in `bitformat`.
+It represents a well defined amount of binary data with a single data type.

 .. class:: Field(dtype: Dtype | str, name: str = '', value: Any = None, items: int | str = 1, const: bool | None = None)

     A `Field` has a data type (`dtype`) that describes how to interpret binary data and optionally a `name` and a concrete `value` for the `dtype`.

-    ``dtype``: The data type can be:
+    ``dtype``: The data type can be either:
         * A `Dtype` object (e.g. ``Dtype('float', 16)``).
         * A string that can be used to construct a `Dtype` (e.g. ``'float16'``).